timi-ty/dynamicads/README.md

 4. **Automatic redirects:** This page uses automatic redirects to steer users to the implemented page at "/ads/[episode]".
 Other pages are stubs.

 5. **Scrubber.tsx:** This is the most complex component in this application.
 It tightly mananges video scrubbing while also indicating video play time.
 This means it is both a consumer and a publisher of the video time.
 This requirement forced some custom logic, most notably:

-   a.
-Wrapping values in refs to escape closures and to listen/react to window level mouse events without having to remove and re-attach the listeners on component updates.
+   - Wrapping values in refs to escape closures and to listen/react to window level mouse events without having to remove and re-attach the listeners on component updates.

    ```javascript
    // This effect ensures that if mouse down was triggered by the scrubber, any mouse events anywhere are handled by the scrubber.